About the Journal

 Authors and Publication - Authors of ECOCYCLES are expected to observe high standards in publication ethics: no plagiarism, no publication of the same research in different journals, no duplication in the contribution of the authors and/or no misappropriation of the works of other authors are allowed.
 Claims of unethical conduct will be examined first with the corresponding author of the paper.
 In case of absence of agreement, the case will be reported to the institution of the author and funding agencies for further action.

-The Peer Review Process and Responsibilities of the Reviewers - Manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgements have to be as objective as the manuscript's subject allows.
+Manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgements have to be as objective as the manuscript's subject allows.
 The reviewers are expected to evaluate the articles exclusively on the basis of the paper's scientific merit, regardless to citizenship, ethnic origin, gender, race, religious belief, sexual orientation, or political orientation of the authors.
 Reviewers are expected to treat the reviewed manuscript confidentially.
 They should not have a conflict of interest regarding the authors, the research, and/or the funders of the research.
 ECOCYCLES adopts the blind review process.
 In most cases, the decision on the manuscript is based on two or more reviews.
-Reviewers are expected to identify uncited relevant work(s), and point out the overall strengths and weaknesses of the articular and any particular weaknesses that may be present.
-Throughout the review process the anonymity of the referees should be preserved.
+Reviewers are expected to identify uncited relevant work(s) and point out the overall strengths and weaknesses that may be present.
+Throughout the review process, the anonymity of the referees should be preserved.
 Before finishing the review the Review Form needs to be filled in, and the reviewers are expected to suggest a decision on the acceptability of the paper for publication.

 Human and Animal Rights